serhatyuna/doviz/README.md

 # Change the directory
 cd doviz

-# Before run the script, make sure you have installed libraries
+# Before run the script, make sure you have installed libraries (BeautifulSoup, requests)
 python doviz.py
 ```